Alan-Robertson/usyd_timesheet_automation/README.md

 The default job number is 1; this should only be a problem if you hold jobs in multiple faculties.

+After running the script you'll be presented with the login page; do this yourself (so I don't have to touch your credentials) and press enter on the script once you've finished with this.

+After that the script should fill everything out until you need to enter your timesheet submitter and lodge.
+The script will not press the lodge button for you just to be sure.

 ## CSV Format ##

 The csv you provide should contain the following columns: